An overview

 Depending on the excess carrier, there may be additional coverages that are offered as part of an excess policy.
 This could be a limited form of cyber coverage, or a limited protection against the costs of disciplinary proceedings.

-The nature of the work done by a brokerage should guide decision-making regarding whether to buy excess insurance and how much.
-The following factors need to be considered:
+The nature of the transactions handled by a brokerage should guide decision-making regarding whether to buy excess insurance and how much.
+The following factors should be considered:

-- Claims that arise out of co-listing will likely have all brokerages retained by the seller sharing the $2m limit of the primary policy.
+Claims that arise out of co-listing will likely have all brokerages retained by the seller sharing the $2 million limit of the primary policy.

-- If your brokerage is engaged in marketing multiple-unit housing, brokerages should note that multiple claims from the same project may be related claims and subject to one limit of coverage under the Indemnity Plan.
+If your brokerage is engaged in the marketing of multiple-unit housing, brokerages should note that multiple claims from the same project may be related claims and subject to one limit of coverage under the Indemnity Plan.

 Crime (Fidelity) insurance (which may include Social Engineering and Funds Transfer Frauds)